SEO for URLs & redirects

 Validation & help text

-Redirects can be managed just like content types in Contentful.
-They need to be configured as a content type and then they can be managed similar to how you might manage any site component:
+Redirects can be managed just like content types in Contentful, however front end implementation of a redirect manager is necessary for this to work.
+Learn how to configure this here.
+Once the redirect manager is configured, redirects can be managed similar to how you might manage any site component:

 Example content model for URL redirects in Contentful UI